19hours/sg-statutes/Acts/Income Tax Act.md

 (a) agreeing with the Comptroller as to the amount at which he is liable to be assessed, the assessment shall be amended accordingly, and notice of the revised assessment shall be served upon that person; or

-(b) failing to agree with the Comptroller as to the amount at which he is liable to be assessed, the Comptroller shall, if any tax is payable, give him notice of refusal to amend the assessment as desired by that person and may revise the assessment to such amount as the Comptroller may determine, according to the best of his judgment, and the Comptroller shall give him notice of the revised assessment and of the tax payable together with notice of refusal to amend the revised assessment.
+(b) failing to agree with the Comptroller as to the amount at which he is liable to be assessed, the Comptroller shall give him notice of refusal to amend the assessment and may revise the assessment to such amount as the Comptroller may determine, according to the best of his judgment, and the Comptroller shall give him notice of the revised assessment and of the tax payable, or the amount of refund of tax (as a result of the operation of section 46) or unabsorbed allowances, losses or donations, together with notice of refusal to amend the revised assessment.

+[22/2011 wef 20/12/2011]

 [32/99]